-- If an attempted pass cannot be controlled due to a penalised foul by a defending player. - ➤ If an attempted pass is deflected by a defending player out over the side line or the outer goal line. - A throwing attempt that is blocked by the opponent.
+- If an attempted pass cannot be controlled due to a penalised foul by a defending player. - If an attempted pass is deflected by a defending player out over the side line or the outer goal line. - A throwing attempt that is blocked by the opponent and deflected out over the side line or the outer goal line.